Privacy Policy

 Links to other websites

-This privacy policy applies only to South Square’s website.
-Our website may contain links to websites operated by others.
+In relation to the websites you use, this privacy policy applies only to South Square’s website.
+That website may contain links to websites operated by others.
 These other websites may collect and use personal data in a way which is different from the way in which we collect and use personal data.
-When you visit a website operated by someone else, you should read its privacy policy (so far as one is available).
-We do not accept any responsibility or liability for the way in which the operators collect and use your personal data through such other websites.
+When you visit a website operated by a third party, you should read their privacy policy (so far as one is available).
+We do not accept any responsibility or liability for the way in which third parties collect and use your personal data through such other websites.

 Security